 Vision

-To achieve healthy aquatic and terrestrial ecosystems through scientific understanding and education for the benefit of communities locally and globally.
+- To provide global, national, and regional leadership in promoting healthy aquatic and terrestrial ecosystems through science, engineering, and education that benefits communities locally and globally.

 Mission

-UC Davis Tahoe Environmental Research Center is dedicated to interdisciplinary research and education to advance the knowledge of aquatic and terrestrial ecosystems and their interactions within natural and developed Earth systems, and to communicate science-informed solutions worldwide.
+To advance the knowledge of coupled aquatic and terrestrial ecosystems and their interactions within natural and developed Earth systems, and to communicate science-informed solutions worldwide.

 Guiding Principles

-We operate from a place of respect and shared understanding where individuals are treated with dignity, compassion, and understanding.
+- We operate from a place of respect and shared understanding, treating individuals with dignity, compassion, and respect.

-We approach our work in a way that is both innovative and retrospective to generate creative ideas and solutions.
+- We approach our work in both innovative and retrospective ways to generate creative ideas and solutions.

 Overview